 The Heroes movement has begun with strong momentum, but it still needs your help.
 We’re asking people in recovery to share their stories with us so that others who are struggling can realize that there’s life on the other side of drugs and alcohol.

 With your help, we look forward to a future of enabling others to get help, encouraging those who are getting treatment, and celebrating with those who have won the fight to stay clean and sober.
 We believe that it takes a heroic effort to maintain recovery day in and day out.
 That’s what the Heroes movement seeks to emphasize.
 And we want to prove that courage—and hope—are contagious.

 More about Foundations Recovery Network (FRN): FRN is a drug and alcohol treatment provider with three residential rehab centers: Michael’s House in Palm Springs, Calif., La Paloma in Memphis, Tenn., and The Canyon in Malibu, Calif.
-It also has four outpatient clinics, including FRN Atlanta in Roswell, Georgia, and services in Palm Springs, Memphis, and Santa Monica.
+It also has six outpatient clinics, including FRN Atlanta in Roswell, Georgia, and services in Palm Springs, Memphis, Santa Monica, Nashville and San Francisco.
 FRN is recognized as the premier leader in integrated treatment for co-occurring addiction and mental health concerns.